 Solution #1: Build a cash reserve

-Building a cash reserve is the simplest, yet the most difficult to implement, solution.
+Building a cash reserve is the simplest, yet the most difficult-to-implement, solution.
 However, it is usually the best solution in the long term.
 Ideally, your company should build a couple of months’ worth of business expenses as a cash reserve.
-The reserve allows it to operate while waiting for client payments.
+The reserve allows the business to operate while waiting for client payments.
 Setting up a cash reserve is a matter of putting away some profits into a savings account.

 Building a reserve has an opportunity cost, though.
 Funds in reserve should not be used for other purposes.
 Consequently, they just sit in the account.
 Creating a reserve fund requires a careful balance of the company’s needs and growth plans.